 |Power consumption (TDP)||170 Watt||of 2400 (Data Center GPU Max Subsystem)|

 |Texture fill rate||102.5 billion/sec||of 969.9 (H100 SXM5 96 GB)|

 |Floating-point performance||2,459.5 gflops||of 16384 (Radeon Pro Duo)|

-Information on GeForce GTX 670's compatibility with other computer components.
-Useful when choosing a future computer configuration or upgrading an existing one.
-For desktop video cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).
+This section provides details about the physical dimensions of GeForce GTX 670 and its compatibility with other computer components.
+This information is useful when selecting a computer configuration or upgrading an existing one.
+For desktop graphics cards, it includes details about the interface and bus (for motherboard compatibility) and additional power connectors (for power supply compatibility).

 |Bus support||PCI Express 3.0|